wadtech/Mission-to-Mars-RPi-Initialisation/README.md

 `./install`

-Tested ok on Raspbian Wheezy and Jessie
+Tested ok on Raspbian Wheezy and Jessie!